 Participants in the 63/5 Plan may retire as early as age 55 with at least five years of Credited Service provided that they file their Service Retirement application while still in active payroll status.
-However, early retirement carries a penalty of a permanent reduction in the Participant's retirement benefit at a rate of 6.5% for each year (or a proration thereof) that they have retired prior to age 63 (see the Age Reduction Table below).
+However, early retirement carries a penalty of a permanent reduction in the Participant's retirement benefit at a rate of 6.5% for each year (or a proration thereof) that they have retired prior to age 63.